Many first-time snowboarders start out by renting their board. Wise move!

 Aside from the board itself, you also want to factor in the cost of the rest of your gear.
 Here are a few things to consider:

-This will add at least several hundred more dollars on top of the cost of the snowboard itself.
+This will add several hundred dollars (at least) on top of the snowboard cost.
 Manage this by being thrifty.
 Consider buying used-gear.

 You can also save some money by choosing a pair of the best budget goggles.